-This year the Waratah main unit will be home to five Year 3/4 classes.
+This year the Waratah main unit will be home to five Year 3/4 classes and one Year 2/3 class.
 As part of the daily program students are involved in opportunities to read, write, explore number concepts and further mathematical understandings.
 They also undertake Integrated Studies, learning History, Geography, Science, Digital Technologies, Humanities and Social Sciences.

 Gordon Primary promotes a balanced literacy approach to teaching English with integrated inquiry units providing authentic contexts for learners to develop and use language.
 The individual literacy learning needs of students are catered for through differentiation.
 A variety of strategies, resources and support mechanisms are used to scaffold student success and allow every student to achieve.
 The skills needed to become a proficient reader, writer, speaker, listener and viewer are taught explicitly across all areas of the curriculum.
 We use quality literature, both fiction and non-fiction, as a platform to explicitly teach and model using reading strategies to the students.